netham45/screamrouter/Readme/ui.md

 ## Layout and Responsive Design

 ScreamRouter adapts to your device:
-- On desktop: See all sections at once for easy management.
+- On desktop: See all sections at once for easy management, as shown in the dashboard image.
 - On mobile: Collapsible sections keep things tidy on smaller screens.

 ## Troubleshooting